kongondo/FieldtypeMatrix/README.md

 This also means that if you wanted to create matrices with different rows and columns, you would have to create a new field for each.

+**2. Use custom PHP code to return row/column pages** If used, this method overrides method #1 above.
+This allows you to specify valid PHP code to find pages for the matrix rows and/or columns.
+The PHP statement has access to the $page and $pages API variables, where $page refers to the page being edited.
+The snippet should only return a Page or PageArray.
+If it returns a Page, children of that Page are used as column pages.

-**2. Specify a Multiplepage field for row/column parent pages selections** If used, this method overrides method #1 above.
+**3. Specify a Multiplepage field for row/column parent pages selections** If used, this method overrides method #1 and #2 above.
 The method allows you to reuse the same matrix field to create matrix tables made up of different rows and columns on a page by page basis.
 To use the method, you first specify the name (e.g. **product_select**) of a valid **Multiplepage field** that will hold the parent pages of **both your rows and columns pages**.
 Make sure to first add that Multiplepage field (**product_select**) to the template(s) of the page(s) where you will be building your matrices.